Get in touch with your local MP and let them know this is an important issue for you.

 Let Toys Be Toys

-LTBT were the inspiration for our campaign, and we were set up with their blessing and support as a separate sister organisation.
-Let Toys Be Toys, as you may have guessed is focused on children's toys, and they have done remarkable work in the UK by convincing retailers to drop girls and boys signage for toys in store and online.
+Let Toys Be Toys, as you may have guessed, is focused on children's toys and they have done remarkable work in the UK by convincing retailers to drop girls and boys signage for toys in store and online.

 Trousers for All is a UK-wide group that campaigns to give girls the option of wearing trousers as part of their school uniform.